Alberta separatism: 1980–1984: Growth of western alienation

-Alberta still initially enjoyed an economic surplus due to high oil prices, but the surplus was heavily reduced by the NEP, which, in turn, stymied many of Premier Peter Lougheed's policies for economic diversification to reduce Alberta's dependence on the cyclical energy industry, such as the Alberta Heritage Savings Trust Fund, and also left the province with an infrastructure deficit.
-In particular, the Alberta Heritage Fund was meant to save as much of the earnings during high oil prices to act as a "rainy day" cushion if oil prices collapsed because of the cyclical nature of the oil and gas industry.
-The NEP was one reason that the fund failed to grow to its full potential.
+The NEP has been blamed for an infrastructure deficit, and reduced growth of the Alberta Heritage Savings Trust Fund, which was meant to save as much of the earnings during high oil prices to act as a "rainy day" cushion if oil prices collapsed because of the oil and gas industry's cyclical nature.
 A popular slogan that appeared on bumper stickers was "Let the Eastern bastards freeze in the dark."
-Other bumpers stated "I'd rather push this thing a mile than buy gas from PetroCan."
+Another sticker said, "I'd rather push this thing a mile than buy gas from PetroCan."